mongoid/mongoid_orderable/README.md

 item.previous_item # returns the previous item in the list
 ```

-### Multiple Columns
+### Multiple Fields

-You can also define multiple orderable columns for any class including the Mongoid::Orderable module.
+You can also define multiple orderable fields for any class including the Mongoid::Orderable module.

 ```ruby
 class Book